zumasys/docs/site/docs/jbase/installing-the-odbc-jedi-on-windows/README.md

 # Installing the ODBC jEDI on Windows

 **Created At:** 12/27/2019 4:34:31 PM
-**Updated At:** 12/27/2019 7:00:39 PM
+**Updated At:** 12/27/2019 7:33:55 PM
 **Original Doc:** [installing-the-odbc-jedi-on-windows](https://docs.jbase.com/installing-the-odbc-jedi-on-windows)
 **Original ID:** 509689
-**Internal:** No
+**Internal:** Yes

-As previously stated, in order to properly perform the steps defined in this section, you will need a licensed system running jBASE 5.6 or greater, and the *ODBC* jEDI tool-set installation package.
-If you do not yet have a valid licensed jBASE system, and/or the *ODBC* jEDI tool-set installation package, please contact Zumasys licensing to obtain them.
+As previously stated, in order to properly perform the steps defined in this section, you will need a licensed system running jBASE 5.6 or greater, and the *ODBC* *jEDI*tool-set installation package.
+If you do not yet have a valid licensed jBASE system, and/or the *ODBC* *jEDI*tool-set installation package, please contact Zumasys licensing to obtain them.

 The installation package is comprised of two components, the **ODBCjEDI.jpkg** and the **jpkginstaller.zip**; both can be removed from the target file system after successful installation.
-After receiving the *ODBC* jEDI tool-set installation package, do the following to ensure successful installation:
+After receiving the *ODBC* *jEDI*tool-set installation package, do the following to ensure successful installation:

 1. Save the installation package's components to a desired location on your file-system